jsdealy/latin/miscellae/guideToLatinConversation.md

 you of it?

 What is your opinion?
-Are you of this opin-
+Are you of this opinion?
-ion?

 Now then, what think
 you of it?